Solvers

 • direct numerical simulation and large-eddy simulation of turbulent flows

-• multiphysics phenomena, such as, scalar transport, surfactant transport, electrostatics, electrokinetic, fluid-solid interactions, elastic-plastic deformation in solids
+• multiphysics phenomena, such as, scalar transport, surfactant transport, electrostatics, electrokinetics, fluid-solid interactions, elastic-plastic deformation in solids

 2. charLES-M